sangamparmar/inotebook/README.md

 ```

 ## Installation
-To clone the repository, open git bash in your desired directory and execute the below given command:
+To clone the repository, open git bash in your desired directory and execute the below given command:-

 ```
 git clone https://github.com/sangamparmar/inotebook.git